arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-08-30-the-scientists-making-the-future-of-food.md

 > > _"What if you could have something in the middle, where you have a composite of plant plus mammalian tissue?"_

 So that was it!
-After that, I started looking into ways to incorporate my food science knowledge into this field and how I could use that to get my foo through the door with cell ag.
+After that, I started looking into ways to incorporate my food science knowledge into this field and how I could use that to get my foot through the door with cell ag.
 I ran into New Harvest, and that’s how it pretty much all started.

 **2. Right now, you are doing your MSc.
 And research at the University of Ottawa.
 Can you briefly describe what you do?**